asmaloney/gactar/README.md

 	- written to gactar-temp/vanilla_count.lisp
 ```

-You can write the files to a different location using `--temp`:
+You can write the files to a different location using `-temp`:

 ```
 (env)$ ./gactar -f ccm -temp intermediate examples/count.amod